evergreen-ci/evergreen/rest/usage.rst

  Fetch the SSH public keys of the current user (as determined by the Api-User and Api-Key headers) as an array of Key objects.

+ If the user has no public keys, expect: []